 Arguably a bigger problem is code interpretation.
 At some point, determining if what you’re trying to do is in or out of compliance is determined by a human being.

 In order to comply with the rules in your area, like building codes, you may need to make some modifications to your initial design.
-But as thousands of people have already proven, you can get one built.
+But as thousands of people have already proven, you can almost always get one built.

 Most people, even DIYers, end up getting some help from outside contractors.
 It’s rare that someone has the time, skills, and equipment to do every single task with building a container home, though it certainly does happen.